Trusted by Brisbane Patients Since 1979

-Last Updated on 7 March 2024 by Brisbane Livewell Clinic
+Last updated on 8 December 2024 by Brisbane Livewell Clinic Editorial Team

 There are some common misconceptions about consuming soy foods as part of a healthy diet, as soy has been controversial for many years.
 While some experts promote soy as a healthy food, others warn against its potential pitfalls.
 To better understand soy, it’s essential to consider some of the different aspects that make this food a hot topic.